endoflife-date/endoflife.date/CONTRIBUTING.md

     releaseLabel: "Timeturner Firebolt (1.2)"
     # End of Security Support for the product.
 Alternatively, set to true|false if EOL is not pre-decided
     # In case there is extended/commercial support available, pick the date that would apply to the majority of users.
+    # Use valid dates, and do not add quotes around dates.
     eol: 2019-01-01
     # End of Active Support for the product.
 This is where bugfixes usually stop coming in. (remove if activeSupportColumn=false)
     # Alternatively, set to true|false if it is not pre-decided